 Ford Foundation, Grant to support research for News for All the People ($50,000) 2005

 Gonzaléz, Juan D. Reclaiming Gotham: Bill de Blasio and the Future of Urban America.
-New York: New Press (under contract)
+New York: New Press New York: New Press.
+2017.

-Gonzaléz, Juan D. Harvest of Empire: A History of Latinos in America.
+Gonzaléz, Juan.
+Harvest of Empire: A History of Latinos in America.
 2nd ed.
 London: Penguin, 2011.
 Print.
+New revised edition to be released in June 2022.

 Gonzaléz, Juan D., and Joseph Torres.
 News for All the People: The Epic Story of Race and the American Media.
 Brooklyn: Verso, 2011.
 Print.